 Personally, I am proud of juggling work and school.
 During the first year of the COVID-19 pandemic, I worked 12-hour night shifts at a hospital as a certified nursing assistant while taking classes full time.

-Have you received any scholarships or assistance during your time here?
+Have you received any scholarships during your time here?

-Yes, over the last year I received a LIFE Scholar grant from the Center for Healthy Aging Research that allowed me to put extensive hours into a research project over the last year.
+Yes, I received a LIFE Scholar grant from the Center for Healthy Aging Research that allowed me to put extensive hours into a research project.

 What are the most memorable lessons you’ve learned as a student?